Skip to main content

 Course Description

-This course is for students who have taken Intermediate III of the Chinese Language Course for International Students or those who have taken Chinese for at least 700 hrs.
+This course is for students who have taken Advanced I of the Chinese Language Course for International Students.
 By the end of the course students are capable of using written language to communicate effectively in formal writing and of understanding public announcements, news, and other broadcasts.
-In addition to the text lessons, this course also brings up topics each class that help students develop proficiency in listening, speaking, reading and writing.
+This course does not use a specific textbook, but brings up topics each class that help students develop proficiency in listening, speaking, reading and writing.
 Through the course, students are able to use appropriate Chinese to carry on discussions, and read newspapers and magazines to further understand Taiwanese culture and language.
+Assessment: assignments and presentations, quizzes and tests, attendance and participation, midterm and final exams.

 Language(s) of Instruction